mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

-So in other words, a $100K salary, which corresponds to roughly $50 per hour working 40 hours a week, requires a freelancing rate of $56-58/hour to pay for healthcare and time off, if I were still working 40 hours per week.
-If I wanted to work 20 hours per week using this example, I'd double that to get a required rate of $112-116/hour.
+So in other words, a $100K salary, which corresponds to roughly $50 per hour working 40 hours a week, requires a freelancing rate of $56-58/hour to pay for healthcare and time off.
+If I wanted to work
+20 hours per week using this example, I'd double that to get a required rate of $112-116/hour.
 I had no problem doubling my previous rate as just a starting point, so these benefits were easily paid for and is what allowed me to dramatically cut hours without a